List of NJ Transit bus routes (800–880)

 New Jersey Transit operates or contracts operation of the following routes within Middlesex, Monmouth, and Morris counties.
 All routes are exact fare lines.

 Metropark loops

 These routes serve office parks around Metropark are operated from Suburban Transit New Brunswick garage.
-All routes operate during peak hours only.
+All routes operate during rush hours only.

 Middlesex County local routes

 These routes are operated from Suburban Transit's New Brunswick garage.
 Below is the full route.

 Plainfield local service

 This route is operated from Suburban Transit's New Brunswick garage.

 Monmouth County local service

-These lines are operated by Transdev (formerly Veolia Transportation) from its garage in Neptune, New Jersey.
+These lines are operated by New Jersey Transit from its garage in Neptune, New Jersey.
 Below is the full route except for branching.
+Routes were originally operated by Transdev until October 1, 2023 due to poor maintenance and management.

 Morris local service

 NJ Transit operated

 Most of these routes were renumbered from MCM- routes (with some modifications) in October 2010 and were formerly operated as contract service by PABCO Transit.
-Service is subsidised by the Morris County Board of County Commissioners and operates under the NJ Transit Morris, Inc. subsidiary out of Morris Garage.
+Service is subsidized by the Morris County Board of County Commissioners and operates under the NJ Transit Morris, Inc. subsidiary out of Morris Garage.
 All routes do not operate on Sundays.